phillipclapham/quasar/README.md

 **Current Enhancements**:

-- **/@ [field] and /@ panel**: These enhancements boost the power of either the expert being consulted or the panel being created by adding a much deeper focus to the core programming of the command.
+- **/expert [field] and /panel**: These enhancements boost the power of either the expert being consulted or the panel being created by adding a much deeper focus to the core programming of the command.
-- **/?**: These enhancements further cements this tools ability to lead to insights that can be gathered in no other way.
+- **/[mode]**: These enhancements further cements this tools ability to lead to insights that can be gathered in no other way.
 - New commands and enhancements coming soon!

 ## Working with Enhanced Instructions: